maxsunnyday/boolapool/README.md

 # BoolaPool

-## Go to our website: http://boolapool.surge.sh/
+## Go to our website: https://boolapool.surge.sh/

+Email boolapool@gmail.com with any business inquires or questions!

 ### Description
 Are you a student with places to go?
 Do you fancy an uber or lyft but not the fares?
 Well have we got a web app for you!